Performance to price ratio. The higher, the better.

 Video outputs and ports

 Types and number of video connectors present on Tesla M40.
-As a rule, this section is relevant only for desktop reference video cards, since for notebook ones the availability of certain video outputs depends on the laptop model.
+As a rule, this section is relevant only for desktop reference graphics cards, since for notebook ones the availability of certain video outputs depends on the laptop model, while non-reference desktop models can (though not necessarily will) bear a different set of video ports.

 |Display Connectors||No outputs|